seeincodes/ontrack/README.md

 **Worldcoin** is a Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP).
 We used **World ID** to enable Proof-of-Personhood for our sign-up process.

 #### Tenderly
 **Tenderly** is a leading blockchain development platform that simplifies building innovative blockchain products for seasoned and new developers alike.
-The company works closely with the Web 3.0 community to provide the right tools, services, and infrastructure to help developers build groundbreaking products, with less friction.
 We are utilizing Tenderly web application to have a seamless experience for testing our smart contracts, beacuse of their great UI.

 #### Triangle
-**Triangle** powers businesses to embed Web3 experiences across DeFi, NFTs, payments, social, gaming, and many more by using our wallet infrastructure API to build frictionless products and services.
+**Triangle** powers businesses to embed Web3 experiences to build frictionless products and services.
 We used Triangle to create a vault to store crypto assets and handle dispersement for all participants.

 #### Midpoint
 **Midpoint** is the easiest way to connect your blockchain application to traditional web endpoints.
-Midpoint makes it easy for developers to make any HTTP call from within a smart contract, without running any infrastructure and in one line of Solidity.
 Unlike traditional oracle networks, Midpoint allows developers to make requests with on-chain parameters, multi-step authentication workflows, and private off-chain data.
 Midpoint is natively multi-chain and can respond to requests across EVM chains.
 We used Midpoint to pull data about the representatives by person’s respective addresses using Google's civic information API.

 #### The Graph
 **The Graph** is an indexing protocol for organising and efficiently accessing data from blockchains and storage networks.
-The Graph has been running a hosted service with over 2,300 subgraphs deployed for Web3 and DeFi applications built on Ethereum and IPFS, like Synthetix, Uniswap, Aave, Balancer, Gnosis, Aragon, and more.
 We have created a subgraph with our smart contract information.